-In fact, 30% of organizations say that compliance and security considerations is the most significant business driver of document and record management projects.
+In fact, 30% of organizations say that compliance and security considerations are the most significant business driver of document and record management projects.
 That's staggering; most assume it's cost efficiency and productivity.

 A typical document imaging system is creating four major vulnerabilities that substantially increase the potential for data theft and violations of information management regulations.
-In our next post, Mark will discuss the four risks of antiquated scanning systems:
+The four risks of antiquated scanning systems are:

 - Not encrypting the data while it's in motion.